Convincing Looking "Smishing" Scams

 West Community will NEVER call and ask you to verify your PIN.
 If this happens to you, hang up immediately.
 It is NOT a Credit Union employee you are speaking to.
 Never share your PIN with us or ANYONE!

 Tricky "Phishing" Scams

 There has been an increase in “Phishing” scams with fraudsters using creative techniques to trick you into providing personal or account information.
 These scammers often call using spoof phone numbers so the call or text message appear to be coming from West Community Credit Union's phone numbers.
-Their intent is to obtain your personal identification and account information to steal your identity and/or have access to your money.
+Their intent is to obtain your personal identification and account information to steal your identity and/or have direct access to your money.

 If you receive a phone call, text message or email asking you for any personal identification, online banking information, or account information DO NOT RESPOND.
 Simply hang up and contact us directly at 636.720.2400.